larntz/lemmy-directory/content/community/lemmynsfw.com/milfnsfw.md

 ---
-title: "MilfNSFW"
+title: "Milf NSFW"
 name: "milfnsfw"
-description: "MilfNSWF - If you like the older sexy lady then this is the place for you let these Milfs teach you a thing or two"
+description: "Milf NSWF - If you like the older sexy lady then this is the place for you let these Milfs teach you a thing or twoContent must fit the theme of MilfThis community is for MILFS.
+(30+).
+Women too young to be considered MILF, or other content does not belong in Milf NSFW."
 type: community
-date: "2023-06-23 01:19:48"
+date: "2023-06-24 01:13:54"
 draft: false
 nsfw: true
 actor_id: "https://lemmynsfw.com/c/milfnsfw"
 host: lemmynsfw.com
-lastmod: "1969-12-31 19:00:00"
+lastmod: "2023-06-23 01:38:48"
 published: "2023-06-19 05:34:59"
-subscribers: 53
+subscribers: 64
-posts: 3
+posts: 6
 comments: 0
-weight: 3
+weight: 6
 dau: 1
 wau: 1
 mau: 1